Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Photo-switchable liquid crystralline brush under ultraviolet light

+where $\rho(z)$ is the density profile for the brush beads, obtained in the course of computer simulations.
+The orientational order of chromophores is fully characterized by three order parameters, $S_x$, $S_y$ and $S_z$ with respect to the $OX$, $OY$ and $OZ$ spatial axes, defined as

+where $\vhat{e}_i$ is the unit vector providing spatial orientation of $i$th chromophore, whereas $\vhat{i}_{\alpha}$ is the unit vector directed along the spatial axis indexed via $\alpha=\{x,y,z\}$.
+The averaging is performed over all chromophores within the LCPB.
+The substrate is defined in the $XY$ plane at $z=0$ and $z=L_z$.
+Therefore, the conditions for the UPL structure, relevant to this study, require that $S_z$ is negative with its magnitude essentially different from zero (indicating planarity of chromophores with respect to a substrate), and one of the order parameters $S_x$ or $S_y$ is positive and essentially different from zero (indicating sufficient uniaxial order of chromophores within the $XY$ plane).

+The time evolutions of all these properties, $h$, $S_x$, $S_y$ and $S_z$, are shown in figure~\ref{BR_uv_evol} for two characteristic cases, $N_\text{br}=1$ and $N_\text{br}=16$.
+The former is characterizes by low values of $h$ (collapsed brush) and all $S_{\alpha}$ fluctuating close to zero (random orientations).
+At $N_\text{br}=16$, the brush straightens up ($h\approx 0.8$) and is characterized by weak planarity ($S_z\approx -0.15$) but is not uniaxial (both $S_x$ and $S_y$ fluctuate around $0.05$).
+Therefore, the transition between the collapsed and straightened states of the LCPB, both orientationally isotropic in the $XY$ plane, occurs somewhere between $N_\text{br}=1$ and $N_\text{br}=16$ in the conditions mimicking the UV light, when most chromophores are in the \textit{cis} state.

-At $N_{br}>2$, the $S_z$ order parameter is very close to $-0.5$, as follows from Fig.~\ref{BR_Fig_1}, indicating hight level of perpendicularity of chromophores to the $OZ$ axis.
-This is achieved because of two factors: stretchening of backbones along this axis (excluded volume driven ``dense brush'' regime) and strong coupling of side chains to the backbone.
+This transition is examined more in detail in figure~\ref{BR_Fig_1}, where the values of $h$, $S_z$ and $S_x$, averaged over productive parts of simulations (shown in bold in figure~\ref{BR_uv_evol}), are shown as the functions of $N_\text{br}$.
+The results shown indicate that the transition occurs in between $N_\text{br}=1$ and $N_\text{br}=4$.
+At $N_\text{br}\geqslant 4$, $S_z$ reaches the values about $-0.2$, indicating a certain level of perpendicularity of chromophores to the $OZ$ axis.
+This is achieved because of the combination of two factors: stretchening of backbones along this axis (excluded volume driven ``dense brush'' regime) and strong coupling of side chains to the backbone.
 This opens up the possibility of manipulating the orientation order of chromophores by stretching or coiling the backbones, as remarked in the experimental works \cite{Li2018,Blaber2019,Yanagimachi2019}.
-However, the order parameter $S_x \leq 0.1$ for all $N_{br}$ being examined, indicating the isotropy of chromophores in the $XY$ plane.
-On a top of that, the $c$ chromophores are non-mesogenic.
-Therefore, the LCPB under UV light may be used for inducing random planar orientation for low molecular weight LC in bulk.
-In the next section we will analyse the same set of characteristics for the LCBR under Vis light, where chromophores are strongly mesogenic ones of the $t$ type.
+However, the order parameter $S_x \leqslant 0.1$ for all $N_\text{br}$ being examined (the same holds for the magnitude of $S_y=-S_z-S_x$, not shown), indicating the isotropy of chromophores in the $XY$ plane.
+On the top of that, the $c$ chromophores are non-mesogenic.
+Therefore, the LCPB under UV light may be used for inducing only a random planar orientation for low molecular weight LC in bulk.
+In the next section we analyse the same set of characteristics for the LCBR under Vis light, where chromophores are strongly mesogenic ones of the $t$ type.